O-Level Chemistry ACE Evaluation Clinic

 Download printable cheat-sheet (CC-BY 4.0)14 Nov 2025, 00:00 Z

-ACE marks demand more than quoting observations — you must interpret data, conclude realistically, and suggest improvements tied to actual apparatus (SEAB 2026 syllabus, pp. 25–26).
+ACE marks demand more than quoting observations — you must interpret data, conclude realistically, and suggest improvements tied to realistic apparatus (per the SEAB syllabus’ Practical Assessment guidance).

-This clinic supplies plug-and-play language banks for titration, calorimetry, gas collection, separation, and qualitative analysis tasks, anchored to the official practical techniques list (p.
-27).
+This clinic supplies plug-and-play language banks for titration, calorimetry, gas collection, separation, and qualitative analysis tasks, anchored to the SEAB practical skill descriptors and technique expectations.

 Use it alongside the measurement accuracy lab and separation guides to write confident ACE paragraphs under exam time pressure.